qorelanguage/qore-vscode/README.md

 If you want to log output of QLS, you can use the following configuration settings:

 - `qore.logging` Boolean flag to set logging on or off.
-- `qore.logFile` String specifying the QLS log file path.
+- `qore.logFile` String specifying QLS log file path.
 If logging is turned on, all the operations will be logged to this file.
 - `qore.logVerbosity` Verbosity of QLS logging.
 From 0 to 2.
 - `qore.appendToLog` Boolean flag specifying whether to append to QLS log file or to overwrite it on each restart.